maweil/bidi_char_detector/README.md

 ## Installation
 This package is mostly intended to be used via it's docker container.
 But local installation is possible of course.
-Compilation requires at least Rust 1.56.0.
+Compilation requires at least Rust 1.56.0 because it uses the Rust 2021 Edition.
 Clone this repository and run `cargo install --path .` to install the binary for your current user.
 After that, you can invoke the `bidi_detector` command.